-• Reviewing the adequacy and integrity of the Group management information and internal control systems
+Reviewing the adequacy and integrity of the Group management information and internal control systems

 The Board has established an internal audit function to assist it in ensuring that the risk management and internal control systems are in place, adequate and operating as laid down.
-The Internal Audit function is performed by an outsourced independent professional firm, which reports directly to the Audit Committee and performs their work based on internal audit plan approved by the Audit Committee.
+The Internal Audit function is performed by an outsourced independent professional firm, which reports directly to the Audit Committee and performs their work based on the internal audit plan approved by the Audit Committee.
 The internal audit report together with findings, recommendations and management action plans are presented to the Audit Committee quarterly and the results reported to the Board.

-Further details on the Group's Internal Audit functions are disclosed in the Statement on Risk Management and Internal Control on pages 34 to 39.
+Further details on the Group's Internal Audit functions are disclosed in the Statement on Risk Management and Internal Control on pages 38 to 44 of this Annual Report.

-• Reviewing policies relating to investor relations and shareholder communication
+Reviewing policies relating to investor relations and shareholder communication